Privacy Policy

 (Art.
 6(1)(f) GDPR)

-We also process personal data to assert and enforce our rights and to defend ourselves against legal claims.
+We also process personal data in order to assert and enforce our rights and to defend ourselves against legal claims.
 This includes, for example:

-You can revoke your consent at any time with effect for the future.
-This does not affect the lawfulness of the processing carried out until the revocation.
-Information on revocation can be found in this privacy policy and in the respective declarations of consent.
+You may withdraw your consent at any time with effect for the future.
+This does not affect the lawfulness of the processing carried out prior to the withdrawal.
+You can find information on withdrawal in this privacy policy and in the respective consent forms.

 § 6 Categories of personal data

-Depending on the use of the platform and the functions you have activated, we process the categories of personal data described below.
+Depending on your use of the platform and the functions you have activated, we process the categories of personal data described below.
 Not all data is collected from every user.

 6.1 Master data